-There were 3 sponsor meetings in July 2019.
-Since every other guide meeting is recorded and published, this means there are two that are two recordings that were posted.
-The recording was from the July 3rd and July 31st meetings.
-The sponsors in attendance in July were Nolan Bauer, Valentin Ganev, and Nikola Nikolov (both of Factomatic).
+There were two sponsor meetings in September.
+One of them was recorded and published: https://youtu.be/sZepNTwkal0 The sponsors in attendance in September were Nolan Bauer, David Kuiper, Valentin Ganev, and Nikola Nikolov (both of Factomatic).

 New capabilities and maintenance issues that were released